Algebraic-Programming/HiCR/docs/source/introduction/quickstart.rst

   const size_t offset2 = 1024;
   cm.memcpy(localSlot2, offset2, localSlot1, offset1, sizeToTransfer);

-Exchanging Memory Slots
+Exchanging memory slots
 -------------------------

 .. note::

     See Related Example: :ref:`memcpy local`, :ref:`memcpy distributed`

-Remote communication is achieved through a backend's communication manager's :code:`memcpy` operation, where at least one of the source / destination arguments is a Remote Memory Slot.
+Remote communication is achieved through a backend's communication manager's :code:`memcpy` operation, where at least one of the source / destination arguments is a remote memory slot.
 Unlike local memory slots, remote memory slots are not directly allocated / registers.
 Instead, they are exchanged between two or more intervining instances through a collective operation.

 The arguments for the exchange are local memory slots which, after the operation, become visible and accessible by the other instances.
 The following code snippet illustrates such an exchange: